 By the time she graduated, she commented that the major accomplishment of her time in the program was that she had "learned how to learn," something that was not accomplished during her undergraduate studies.

-Learning how to learn is a skill that can serve you well, in biomedical diagnostics.
-A commitment to in-depth, immersive and continuous learning expands your perspectives helps you strengthen your existing abilities and develop new skills.
+Learning how to learn is a skill that can serve you well in biomedical diagnostics.
+A commitment to in-depth, immersive and continuous learning expands your perspectives, strengthens your existing abilities and develops new skills.
 In an innovative field like biomedical diagnostics, a commitment to constant learning helps you stay relevant and competitive as a professional.

-Coming up with satisfactory answers to them requires fine-tuned decision-making skills, abilities that an MS in Biomedical Diagnostics degree can help you develop.
+Coming up with satisfactory answers to these questions requires fine-tuned decision-making skills, which an MS in biomedical diagnostics degree can help you develop.
 As you learn about laboratory support management, health economics and payment models, immunology, diagnostic technology and other subjects, you can also study organizational hierarchies and how decisions are made in a variety of settings.
-You can study the groups of information and data that need to be taken into account to develop biomedical diagnostics approaches and how to think critically to overcome academic, research and professional challenges.
+Additionally, you’ll gain an understanding of the information groups and data that need to be taken into account to develop biomedical diagnostics approaches.

-With these skills, you can make informed, confident decisions throughout your career, whether you're working in regulatory affairs, business development, R&D support or clinical laboratory management.
+With these skills, you can make informed, confident decisions throughout your career, whether you're working in regulatory affairs, business development, research and development support or clinical laboratory management.

-These and other skills can be learned through the online MS in Biomedical Diagnostics program offered by the International School of Biomedical Diagnostics from Arizona State University.
-Through courses ranging from Immunology to Health Economics, Policy and Payment Models, you can develop your analytical, communication, problem-solving, learning and decision-making skills to help you for success in your career.
+These are just a few of the skills that can be gained through the online Master of Science in biomedical diagnostics offered by Arizona State University’s College of Health Solutions.
+With courses ranging from Applied Bioethics to Health Economics, Policy and Payment Models, you can develop the analytical, communication, problem-solving, learning and decision-making skills needed to succeed in your career.